ryan-voitiskis/crate-guide/README.md

 - BPM tapper for loaded track, option to save to track
 - Connect to Spotify API using OAuth 2.0
 - Fetch BPM + other audio features from Spotify for:

   - Single Track (user provided ID)
   - Whole Record
   - Entire collection / selection of records

 - Load track onto Deck
 - Suggest compatible tracks for currently playing track:

   - Track is able to match the BPM of the currently playing track with the users turntable pitch adjustment range (Option in settings).
   - Track hasn't been played yet during this session.
 Transition history can be cleared.
   - Track isn't from the same record as currently playing track.
   - Suggestions are then sorted by their harmonic compatibility.

+- Record deck UI layout and styling close to a turntable.

 ### Features to be implemented: